Complaints Reform - Reviews

 Where to send the completed review form

-In writing to the Office of Bedfordshire Police and Crime Commissioner, Bedfordshire Police Headquarters, Woburn Road, Kempston, Bedfordshire, MK43 9AX
+In writing: Office of the Bedfordshire Police and Crime Commissioner, Bedfordshire Police Headquarters, Woburn Road, Kempston, Bedfordshire, MK43 9AX

 What you can expect from the OPCC in conducting the review process